ms The World current position

 Review of ms The World

-MS The World cruise ship is the world's largest privately-owned cruise vessel.
-The ship serves as a residential community and is owned by its residents.
-The relatively small group of very very rich passengers are from about 40 countries and most of them actually live on the cruise ship.
+The 2002-built MS The World cruise ship is currently the world's largest privately-owned cruise vessel.
+The boat serves as a residential community and is owned by its residents.
+The relatively small group of very very rich passengers are from ~40 countries and most of them actually live on the ship.

 MS The World travels the globe, staying from 2 to 5 days in most ports of call.
 The Captain changes ports and destinations by vote.
 Some of the residents live full time while others board the ship periodically throughout the year.
-The ship operator is ResidenSea (company headquartered in Miramar Florida, USA).
+The ship's operator is ResidenSea (a company headquartered in Miramar, Florida USA).

 MS The World cruise ship

-The unique idea about ms The World ship belongs to Knut U. Kloster- his family has a long history in cruise ship industry.
-The hull of the new vessel was built by Öresundsvarvet in Landskrona, Sweden, and it was towed in Rissa, Norway, to Fosen Mekaniske Verksted, for completion.
-Cruise ship The World was launched in the spring of 2002, and in October 2003 she was purchased by the residents.
+The unique idea about ms The World ship belongs to Knut U. Kloster- his family has a long history in the cruise ship industry.
+The hull of the new vessel was built by Oresundsvarvet Shipyard (Landskrona, Sweden) and towed to Fosen Mekaniske Verksted (Rissa, Norway) for completion.
+Cruise ship The World was launched in the spring of 2002, and in October 2003 was delivered to the residents.

 MS The World is environmentally friendly ship - the first of its size to burn marine diesel, not heavy bunker fuel, which allows the ship to call in areas banned for burning heavy fuel.
 The World ship is also the first to feature Scanship unique wastewater cleaning system - in it wastes are filtered by a flotation system.

-In January 2016, Wärtsilä Corporation announced that The World, the biggest, private, residential ship in the world, will be retrofitted with Wartsila Advanced Wastewater treatment system and Wartsila Nacos Platinum system for navigation and external communication purposes.
+In January 2016, Wartsila Corporation announced that the residential ship The World will be retrofitted with Wartsila Advanced Wastewater treatment system and Wartsila Nacos Platinum system for navigation and external communication purposes.

-The Wartsila Advanced Wastewater solution replaces an existing system and keeps the vessel in full compliance with IMO's (International Maritime Organization) requirements concerning prevention of pollution from ships.
+The Wartsila Advanced Wastewater solution replaces an existing system and keeps the vessel in full compliance with IMO's (International Maritime Organization) requirements concerning the prevention of pollution from ships.

 - Identification (IMO number): 9219331